marvinroger/homie-server/README.md

 ## Usage

 The Homie server can only be started using the CLI interface.
 Start Homie by calling `homie`.
 You can optionally provide a `--dataDir` argument that will be used to store the Homie data.
 By default, this directory is located at `<home directory>/.homie`.
 You can also configure the HTTP server serving the UI with `--uiPort`, else it defaults to 80.
+Finally, you can change the log level of the output with the `--logLevel` parameter followed by the minimum log level to show (`0` for fatal, `1` for error, `2` for warning, `3` for info, `4` for debug).

 ### Configuration